seghil/OpenCavity/opencavity/Docs/tutorial2.rst

    In [2]: ms.plt.show()

-We obtains the same results! , the advantage of this method is that the code is cleaner and easy to read as we don't manipulate matrices thus the written code is quite simple, we can clearly distinguish the needed steps to build and solve the cavity:
+We obtain the same results! , the advantage of this method is that the code is cleaner and easy to read as we don't manipulate matrices.
+Thus the written code is quite simple, we can clearly distinguish the needed steps to build and solve the cavity:

    -  import the module